maxpetul/C3X/README.txt

  - ** "Perfume" an improvement to make it more appealing to the AI

 INSTALLATION AND USAGE:
 Extract the mod to its own folder then copy that folder into your Civ install directory (i.e. the folder containing Civ3Conquests.exe).
 Then activate the mod by double-clicking the INSTALL.bat or RUN.bat scripts.
 INSTALL.bat will install the mod into Civ3Conquests.exe, RUN.bat will launch Civ 3 then apply the mod to the program in memory.
 The mod's behavior is highly adjustible by editing the config file named "default.c3x_config.ini".
-Also the config file contains explanations of some mod features that aren't explained in this README.
+Also that config file contains info about some mod features that aren't fully explained in this README.

 Notes about installation:
 1. When installing, the mod will create a backup of the original unmodded executable named "Civ3Conquests-Unmodded.exe".